rykcod/massa/README.md

   * [OPTION] bootstrappers.toml
   * [OPTION] config/config.ini

-/!\ If the files is not present, massa-guard will create a node_privkey.key and a wallet.dat and stake it for you
+/!\ If don't have this file, leave your folder empty, massa-guard will create it and stake wallet for you

 __Example:__
   * Container creation: